 Shorter is Better

-The shorter your domain name is, the easier it is for your visitors to remember, type and tell others about.
+The shorter your domain name is, the easier it is for your visitors to remember, type, and tell others about it.
 Try using 6-10 consecutive characters.

 Hyphens can really get someone lost.
-Not to mention, it can be difficult to embed the hyphen into someone's memory.
+Not to mention, it cannot be easy to embed the hyphen into someone's memory.
 If mydomain.com is taken and you decide to order my-domain.com because it is available, there is a great chance you will end up getting people lost at mydomain.com.

 Consider Other Extensions

-If you find the perfect domain name ending in .com then it usually is a great idea to pick up other extensions like .net, .org, .info, .us, etc. as you can park these domains to point to your actual account to pick up any visitors that just may happen to type in a different extension.
+If you find the perfect domain name ending in .com, then it usually is a great idea to pick up other extensions like .net, .org, .info, .us, etc., as you can park these domains to point to your actual account to pick up any visitors that may happen to type in a different extension.

 Keep it Singular

-This follows the same reasoning applied for avoiding hyphens.
-If mydomain.com is taken and you pick mydomains.com, there is a good chance you will be sending your traffic to mydomain.com as most domains are singular rather than plural.
+This follows the same reasoning applied to avoid hyphens.
+If mydomain.com is taken and you pick mydomains.com, there is a good chance you will be sending your traffic to mydomain.com, as most domains are singular rather than plural.
 This is not so much the case when it comes to picking keyword-rich domains.

 If someone owns a domain you want, and you see it is not in use, run a WHOIS to find the owner and communicate your interest in obtaining the domain.